DataDog/documentation/content/en/continuous_integration/guides/add_custom_metrics.md

 {{< img src="/continuous_integration/measure_creation.png" text="Test Runs measure creation" style="width:100%" >}}

-Your metric is now ready to be used.
+Your metric is ready to be used.
 See in the following sections what you can do with it.

 ### Graph the evolution of your metric